-North Carolina landscape artist, Nancy Hughes Miller, has a love for her state's barrier islands— but not just for their sandy beaches.
-To Nancy, relaxing and soothing to view are their tidal, salt marshes that separate the islands from the mainland.
-She finds them especially inspiring in mid-summer, when the marsh grass turns brilliant yellow-green.
-Nancy features this chartreuse-like color in her marsh paintings, combined with varying colors in the sky and water.
+I hope my scenes of inlet waters winding to the ocean or those with large clouds on the horizon are a calming influence on the viewer.
+I have a love for barrier islands— but not just for their sandy beaches.
+To me, relaxing and soothing to view are their tidal, salt marshes separating the islands from the mainland.
+I find them especially inspiring in mid-summer, when the marsh grass turns brilliant yellow-green.
+I feature this chartreuse-like color in many of my marsh paintings, combined with varying colors in the sky and water.

 I hope my art connects with people and evokes fond memories of a family beach vacation.
 Families have traditions around their annual week at the beach — they rent the same cottage the same summer week at the same coastal community for years and years.
 Some say my art takes them back to special times and places — a reminder of being carefree and relaxed.